ASFOpenSARlab/opensarlab-cluster/README.md

 - *Singleuser Notebook Configuration*
     - In addition to the JupyterHub configuration, the Notebook must also have some configuration values set.
 These are currently being set via `c.Spawner.cmd` as options during the call to the Notebook.
         - Unfortunately, the only documentation I have found for these settings is the `jupyterhub-singleuser --help` output.
-    - The current setting that has been working is `'<path/to/jupyterhub-singleuser> --allow-root --ip 0.0.0.0 --port 8080'`.
+    - The current setting that has been working is `'<path/to/jupyterhub-singleuser> --ip 0.0.0.0 --port 8080'`.

 ## AWS Resource Setup